Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/I relate to.md

     - People with DPDR tend to have a mile long stare as they move about in the world; eyes so gloomy and dead that they look like a shell.
 - From [[6 Social Dysphoria]]
     - Being vulnerable around strange men is terrifying.
 You're anxious when you use the public men's room.
-    - Their behaviors and mannerisms feel strange and surprising, where interactions with individuals of your true gender feel easier.
+    - Their behaviors and mannerisms feel strange and surprising, where interactions with individuals of your true [[gender]] feel easier.
 - From [[7 Societal Dysphoria]]
     - Before I transitioned, just the thought of doing any sexual or romantic with a girl made me nauseous, because doing that would feel like I was adopting a masculine role - the role of the boyfriend, the male lover - and that kicked my latent dysphoria into overdrive
     - When I read cishet experiences of their sexuality, I feel nothing but alienation.
 - From [[8 Sexual Dysphoria]]
     - Deviations from these roles often result in shame, both from partners and from peers.
     - [[transgender|Trans]] people who enter into perceptually heterosexual relationships pre-transition sometimes find themselves losing interest in sexual intercourse, as penetrative acts do not produce the fulfillment that they would expect.
-    - [[transgender|Trans]] children often internalize their view of their peers based on their true gender, and one does not objectify their equals
+    - [[transgender|Trans]] children often internalize their view of their peers based on their true [[gender]], and one does not objectify their equals
     - Even around the most beautiful [[women]], I would avoid even looking at them,

 # [[Sometimes]]